bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    :resheader Content-Type: ``application/json``

    :statuscode 200: A block with that ID was found.
-Its status is either ``VALID`` or ``UNDECIDED``.
+   :statuscode 400: The request wasn't understood by the server, e.g. just requesting ``/blocks`` without the ``block_id``.
-   :statuscode 404: A block with that ID was not found.
+   :statuscode 404: A block with that ID and a certain ``status`` was not found.

 .. http:get:: /blocks